Alta Via 4 (day 2): Rifugio Locatelli Tre Cime to Rifugio Fonda Savio + Via Ferrata Merlone

 Cadini di Misurina viewpoint to Rifugio Fonda Savio via Sentiero Bonacossa (1.5hrs)

-Leaving the day-trippers behind at the viewpoint, pass a small tunnel and connect with Sentiero Bonacossa, an easy via ferrata that will carry you all the way to Rifugio Fonda Savio (and onwards to Rifugio Col de Varda tomorrow morning).
+Leaving the day-trippers behind at the popular Flying Banana, AV4 continues along rocky ledges and occasionally exposed trails, passing a few small tunnels (seen below) that you can explore before finally connecting with Sentiero Bonacossa, an easy via ferrata that will carry you all the way to Rifugio Fonda Savio tonight and onwards to Rifugio Col de Varda tomorrow morning.

 The via ferrata begins in earnest about 15min after leaving the viewpoint, descending down switchbacks and finally a vertical drop through a wet overhang.
 I didn’t put gear on here, but you may want to— at least gloves for the slick cable.

 Hop on and off cable for about 30min, finally reaching Valon del Nevaio an hour after leaving the viewpoint.
-Begin a steep climb through the rocks up to Rifugio Fonda Savio— the ascent takes less than 30min and features a mix of cables and unprotected scrambling.
+From here, begin a steep climb through the rocks up to Rifugio Fonda Savio— the ascent takes less than 30min and features a mix of cables and unprotected scrambling, and even a few cleverly placed wooden bridges.

 Via Ferrata Merlone (2.5hrs)

-This afternoon’s via ferrata is, in my opinion, one of the best in the Dolomites!
-The exposure is constant, the views superb, and after ascending a great height on ladders, the route relies heavily on natural hand and footholds in the rock for more of a true climbing experience.
+This afternoon’s excursion is one of the best via ferrata in the Dolomites!
+I’ve said it before but I’ll say it again: AV4 delivers non-stop magic and Via Ferrata Merlone is absolutely no exception— the exposure is constant, the views are superb, and after ascending a great height on ladders up the steep western face of Cima Cadin, the route relies heavily on natural hand and footholds in the rock for more of a true scrambling experience.

 Departing from Rifugio Fonda Savio, hike up the boulder field for about 15min to reach a signed trail junction, continuing left a further 5min to connect with cables opposite the snowfield.

-The route begins gradually, and where there are lapses in cable, blue flags mark the scramble route upwards until you reach the ladders that will carry you a majority of the way up to Cima del Cadin.
+Via Ferrata Merlone begins gradually, and where there are lapses in cable, blue flags mark the scramble route upwards until you reach the ladders that will carry you a majority of the way up to the lofty summit of Cima del Cadin.
+From here, it’s a direct vertical ascent of several hundred metres that yields ever-improving views of the Cadini group and its imposing fingers, cradling the little red roof of Rifugio Fonda Savio far below.

 Night 2: Rifugio Fonda Savio